sonic-net/SONiC/doc/system-telemetry/reboot-cause.md

 #### Part 2
 A new service named as `process-reboot-cause.service` which will retrieve the saved reboot-cause files and read each reboot-cause information from the files and save the reboot-cause information up to 10 entries to state-DB.
-Verify the information from state-DB data is available via the cli command `show reboot-history` which is extended from `show reboot-cause`.
+Verify the information from state-DB data is available via the cli command `show reboot-cause history` which is extended from `show reboot-cause`.

 ##### Reboot Cause Schema in state-DB